Relocating With Your Child After Divorce in sugar land

 Sugar Land attorney Michael Tracton has three decades of experience handling Texas divorce, child custody and relocation issues for parents.
 He works to create modifications that first serve the best interest of the child or children while also meeting the career or life demands of the parent.
-He offers new clients a free initial consultation.
+He offers new clients an initial consultation.

 Maintaining Your Relationship With Your Child

 The practice of parenting is not a static operation.
 It is constantly changing, always in flux.
 Just as a child’s school, friends, interests and size change, so too do their needs and wants.
 Parents must be flexible and agile in this respect.
 But a parent may also face life changes.
 Many factors can influence where they need or want to live.
 Some reasons for seeking a modification due to relocation may involve:

 - A transfer within the current company

 - A marriage

 - Better cost of living

 - Moving closer to family